rafaelescrich/gotube/README.md

 ## Installation

 You can fetch one of the executable binaries (preferably latest one) from Releases.
-Unfortunately the binaries only support Windows x86-64 platform this time.
-However you can help me to make and upload more binaries for different platforms.
+The binaries only support Windows (32 and 64 bit) and Linux (32 and 64 bit) this time.

 ### From Source